Romathonat/MCTSExtent/README.md

 # MCTSExtent

-This repo holds the code sent to KAIS.
-We will open it in free access on Github once we have published.
+This repo holds the code related to "Anytime Mining of Sequential Discriminative Patternsin Labeled Sequences", Romain Mathonat, Diana Nurbakova, Jean-Francois Boulicaut and Mehdi Kaytoue, Knowledge and Information Systems.

 **MCTSExtent** finds subgroups for sequential datasets.
-More precisely, you give a dataset of sequences of itemsets with each sequence having a class, a target class, and the algorithm finds the top-k best pattern discriminative of this class.
+More precisely, you give a labeled dataset of sequences of itemset, a target class, and the algorithm finds the top-k best pattern discriminative of this class.

 This is interesting for two reasons: